The spread of flu in the 15-county Louisville and Southern Indiana area slowed last week with a 26% drop in new diagnoses

-Norton Healthcare providers confirmed 1,104 new flu cases in the 15-county Louisville and Southern Indiana area last week, with influenza B accounting for nearly 64% of the confirmed cases among children.
+Norton Healthcare providers diagnosed 26% fewer flu cases in the 15-county Louisville and Southern Indiana area last week, with influenza B accounting for nearly 64% of the confirmed cases among children.

-Areas most heavily affected by the flu this season have been in western and southern Louisville and in Bullitt County.
+Areas most heavily affected this season have been in western and southern Louisville and in Bullitt County.
 In the past month, areas of western and southern Louisville have shown the biggest drop in new cases.

 A Flu Shot Still Can Help